pack-lab/pack-lab.github.io/_pages/members.md

 ### Undergraduate Students
 *Engineering Honor Track (with thesis)*
+* Mitchell Hein, 2023 - 2024, PACK-4O: A Study on Modular Self-Reconfigurable Robots
 * Edwin Gomez, 2023, Development of Screw Detection and Screw Orientation Detection System for Screw Unfastening
 * Adam Nguyen, 2022 - 2023, Automated Robot Arm Coordination for Object Transportation
 * Josh Pastizzo, 2022 - 2023, Analysis of Stirring Techniques and Their Impact on Cooling Coffee Through Convection